wdv4758h/pypy-extradoc/blog/draft/laplace.rst

 faster than NumPy on CPython, almost always by more than 2x on this relatively real-world example.
 This is not the end though, in fact it's hardly the
-beginning: as we continue work, we hope to make even much better use of the high level information that we have, in order to eventually outperform C, hopefully in 2012.
-Stay tuned.
+beginning: as we continue work, we hope to make even much better use of the high level information that we have.
+Looking at the generated assembler by gcc in this example it's pretty clear we can outperform it by having a much better aliasing information and hence a better possibilities for vectorization.

 Cheers,
 fijal